Snorkelling in the crystal-clear lagoon of Mauritius

 Jellyfish

 Most jellyfish in Mauritius are small and cause only minor stings.
 Box jellyfish (potentially dangerous) are rare but can appear, especially after storms.
-Treatment: rinse with seawater — not fresh water, not urine (both myths).
+Treatment: rinse with seawater — not fresh water.
 Vinegar neutralises some nematocysts.
 Remove tentacles carefully without touching with bare hands.
 Seek medical advice for significant stings.